April travel insurance USA review: detailed analysis of coverage, limits and pricing

 🏆 Best alternatives

-Medical limits capped at $100k.
-USA exposure remains high.
+Medical coverage capped at $100k.
+Exposure in the USA remains high.

 April Travel Insurance in 20 seconds

 💰 Price: from $88 to $311 for 8 days.
-Sharp increase with age.
+Prices rise sharply with age.
 Same pricing across destinations

-🌍 Coverage: worldwide plans with identical limits, whether Europe or USA
+🌍 Coverage: worldwide plans with identical limits, whether in Europe or the USA

 🛡️ Guarantees: trip cancellation included, interruption up to 150%, but medical capped at $100,000

-👤 Best for: travelers who want bundled coverage, less suited for high-risk destinations like the USA
+👤 Best for: travelers looking for bundled coverage, less suitable for high-risk destinations like the USA

-The issue becomes obvious quickly.
-Even at the highest tier, $100,000 medical coverage falls far below what is typically expected for the United States, where serious incidents can exceed several hundred thousand dollars.
+The issue becomes clear quickly.
+Even at the highest tier, $100,000 medical coverage falls well below what is usually expected for the United States, where serious incidents can cost several hundred thousand dollars.

-Entry-level competitors start around $20 with up to $2,000,000 medical coverage, while April starts near $88 with $15,000 on its basic plan.
+Entry-level competitors start at around $20 with up to $2,000,000 in medical coverage, while April starts closer to $88 with $15,000 on its basic plan.
 That gap matters.
-Comparing options is not just useful, it is necessary.
+Comparing options isn’t just useful, it’s necessary.

 Compare the best-rated travel insurance in 2026.